Nutrition and Gut Health

 - Lacking the motivation to cook or prepare healthy meals

 All of these can worsen mood and sleep disturbances, creating a vicious cycle that makes it even harder to nourish your body.
+That’s why many individuals benefit from combining nutrition support with professional therapy services in Frederick, Maryland to address both mental health and lifestyle habits simultaneously.

 Did you know that fluctuations in blood sugar can mimic symptoms of panic, anxiety, difficulty focusing, and sleep problems?